jukefr/readme-manager/README.md

 ## Suggestion
 If you are going to be using this for many repositories you might want tot setup a git template folder and add a precommit hook that runs the `readme-manager`.

-## Template engine
+## Templating
-The templating engine used is https://deno.land/x/eta@v1.12.3.
+The templating engine use is https://deno.land/x/eta@v1.12.3.

 More information about it can be found on their documentation.

----
-made with love by k